Incarnations of the Doctor

 - Cast from Lifespan: He gave up 10 years worth of regenerative energy to refuel the TARDIS and escape Pete's world.
 Also, if his references to his age are to be taken at face value (at least relative to each other), then this incarnation lasts only six years, including the extra regeneration he burned up.

-- Celebrity Paradox: He makes at least a few shout-outs to Harry Potter.
+- He makes at least a few shout-outs to Harry Potter.
 David Tennant played a major role in Harry Potter and the Goblet of Fire.

 - Character Development:

-- He starts off as a kind, cheerful, adventure-loving chap with a motormouth.
+- He starts off as a kind, cheerful, adventure-loving chap with a Motor Mouth, albeit one whose cheery attitude masks an arguably even greater (and colder) vein of darkness than his previous incarnation.
 None of this goes away completely, and is still very prevalent in his character.
-However, as more and more people start to die around him, and as he loses Rose, pushes Martha away inadvertently, and wipes Donna's memories, he slowly and subtly starts to develop a darker side.
+However, as more and more people start to die around him, and as he loses Rose, inadvertently pushes Martha away, and wipes Donna's memories (admittedly to save her life), he slowly and subtly starts to develop a terrifying darker side, even by the standards of later Doctors.
 He gains an almost obsessive desire for saving people and preventing death at any cost to him.
-By The Waters of Mars he is showing A God Am I tendencies and, tellingly, uses some of the exact same lines The Master uses, although Capt.
-Adelaide Brooke's suicide pushes him back from the edge.
+By The Waters of Mars he is showing A God Am I tendencies and, tellingly, uses some of the exact same lines the Master uses, although Captain Adelaide Brooke's suicide pushes him back from the edge.

 - His opinion of regeneration also changes as time goes on.
 The first time he faces the possibility of regenerating he seems to view it as almost inconsequential.
 By the time he actually faces it, however, he sees little difference between it and dying.